PArdhuSandeep/wmie2-windows-key/README.md

 # Download: https://git.io/wmie2

+# Run this in the Query
+select * from SoftwareLicensingService

 WMI Explorer is a utility intended to provide the ability to browse and view WMI namespaces/classes/instances/properties in a single pane of view and is inspired by the PowerShell based WMI Explorer written by Marc.